MarkM2000/Final-Project-MAP674/README.md

 I also will use the `ne_50m_populated_places` from <a href="https://www.naturalearthdata.com/downloads/50m-cultural-vectors/50m-populated-places/">this link</a> and use the same process for the `ne_50m_admin_0_countries`.
 I will create a fields and sample that produces `""SOV0NAME" = 'Australia'`.

 ### Exporting the file
-To export the file, right click it select `Save Features As` in the export tab.
+To export the file, right click it and select `Save Features As` in the export tab.
 The name of the file will be `ne_50m_admin_0_australia` and it will be as a geojson file.
 It looks something like this above, and when finished, select ok.

 I will do the same thing for my populated places file and export it the same process I did with the other file.
 The file will be called `ne_50m_populated_places_australia.geojson`.